EmpowrOrg/CodeEditorXblock/README.md

 `source venv/bin/activate`

-4. Run the following command to install the requirements.
+4. Navigate to the xblock-sdk directory and run the following command to install the requirements.

-`pip install -r requirements.txt`
+`pip install -r requirements/base.txt`

 ## Run the Django development server

-1. Navigate to the xblock-sdk directory.

-2. Run the following command.
+Navigate to the xblock-sdk directory and run the following command.

 `python manage.py runserver`